nikgodda/bf6-portal-scripting-template/README.md

-# BF6 Portal Mod Template
+# BF6 Portal Scripting Template

 This is the starter template for creating Battlefield 6 Portal Mods using TypeScript.